madhubabuv/dtd/README.md

 Testing
 --------
 Please download the pretrained checkpoints from [here][dtd_checkpoint] on RobotCarDataset.
-If you want to test it on the robotcar dataset test split, use the follwoing
+If you want to test it on the robotcar dataset test split, use the following
 ```
 python test.py --test_file_path datasets/robotcar/files/2014-12-16-18-44-24_test.txt --checkpoint_path <downloaded checkpoint> --save_dir <whereever you want to save>
 ```

 Evaluation
 -----------
-We need to download the ground depths that are calculated using RTK data released along with the dataset using the robotcar-sdk from [here][dtd_gt].
+We need to download the ground depths that are calculated using RTK data released along with the dataset using the robotcar-SDK from [here][dtd_gt].

 ```
 python evaluation/eval_depth_weighted.py --gt_depths_path <ground-truth depth path> --pred_disp_path <prediction path>
 ```

-If you see a small change in the results from the paper, that is mainly because of convertion of depths to `fp16` while sharing on google drive.
+If you see a small change in the results from the paper, that is mainly because of the conversion of depths to `fp16` while sharing on Google Drive.

 Training
 ---------